 The amounts included in assets under construction consist of assets associated with a variety of ongoing projects.
-During the year ended December 31, 2018, \$7.3 million (2017: \$5.9 million) of directly attributable capitalized salaries and overhead were added to property, plant and equipment.
-The amount of borrowing costs capitalized to property, plant and equipment for the year ended December 31, 2018 was \$1.3 million (2017: \$0.2 million) based on a capitalized borrowing rate of 3.9% (2017: 2.9%) incurred only on facilities and projects that have a construction period longer than one year.
+During the year ended December 31, 2019, \$5.5 million (2018: \$7.3 million) of directly attributable capitalized salaries and overhead were added to property, plant and equipment.
+The amount of borrowing costs capitalized to property, plant and equipment for the year ended December 31, 2019 was nil (2018: \$1.3 million).
+Borrowing costs are only capitalized on facilities and projects that have a construction period longer than one year.

-During the year ended December 31, 2018, \$223.0 million (2017: \$76.5 million) was transferred from assets under construction to property, plant and equipment for completed projects.
+During the year ended December 31, 2019, \$135.8 million (2018: \$223.0 million) was transferred from assets under construction to property, plant and equipment for completed projects.